thisissoon/Pokedex/README.md

 ## Build

 Run `ng build` to build the project.
 The build artefacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## SSR build

+Run `npm run build:ssr` to:

+* build the project for server to be used as an express templating engine
+* build the project for browser to be shipped to the client.
+* build the typescript express server into an executable JavaScript file

+The build artefacts will be stored in the `dist/` directory.

+## SSR serve

+Run `npm run server:ssr` to execute the JavaScript express server in the `/dist` directory.
+Navigate to `http://localhost:4200/`.
+The express server will use the server side app as a templating engine and return a fully formed HTML document directly from the server.

+## Branch, commit, release

+Create git branches as you normally would.
+Run `npm run commit` to create a commit with commitizen.
+Run `npm run release` to use standard version to auto generate a CHANGELOG and auto increment project version numbers.

+## GraphQL codegen

+Run `npm run schema:graphql` to download the Pokemon GraphQL schema.
+Run `npm run apollo:gen` to introspect the Pokemon GraphQL endpoint and generate response types based on `gql` tagged strings.

 ## Further help